Merchant Promotions for Google Shopping

 Based on the increases to Conversions and Gross Merchandise Volume which Merchant Promotions have produced, this should certainly be a consideration for digital marketers looking to drive results from their Google Shopping campaigns.

-If you have any questions about Merchants Promotions, Selling on Google or how data feed management solutions can help you sell more - don't hesitate in reaching out to us or book your free feed evaluation below.
+If you have any questions about Merchants Promotions, Selling on Google or how data feed management solutions can help you sell more - you can check out our free data feed Audit Guide below.